hedzr/errors/README.md

 )
 ```

+### Predefined error codes

+The builtin error codes are copied from Google gRPC codes but negatived.

+**The numbers -1..-999 are reserved.**

 ### register your error codes:

-The user-defined error codes could be registered into `errors.Code` with its codename.
+The user-defined error codes (must be < -1000, or > 0) could be registered into `errors.Code` with its codename.

-For example (run it at paly-ground: https://play.golang.org/p/N-P7lqdJPzy):
+For example (run it at play-ground: https://play.golang.org/p/N-P7lqdJPzy):

 ```go
 package main